 With more connectivity between countries and people, cyber-attacks are increasing — and are making more impact across the world than ever before.
 The need for strong cyber security has never been more important, so more and more big organisations, companies and government institutions are actively hiring ethical hackers to test their systems and keep them safe and secure.

-Students who study subjects within the Technologists Cluster have adaptable, flexible employability and strong career prospects.
+Students who study subjects within information technology have adaptable, flexible employability and strong career prospects.
 In particular, security specialists are more in demand locally and overseas.

 Education pathways to ethical hacking

 To qualify to become an ethical hacker and work in cyber security, you may need to complete a relevant Bachelor qualification in a related field.
 Relevant career pathways may include: